alptugan/openframeworks-forum-rss-generator/README.md

 # openFrameworks Forum RSS generator

+Use the https://alptugan.github.io/openframeworks-forum-rss-generator/feed.xml link to receive latest posts in your RSS reader.

 A web scraper and static site viewer for the [openFrameworks community forum](https://forum.openframeworks.cc).
 Scrapes latest posts and generates both an RSS feed and a beautiful static website viewable on GitHub Pages.

 ## 🚀 Features